nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/learning-rest-api/execute-business-logic-through-automation.md

 Note that automation scripts are prefixed by `javascript.` So if your automation script is called `myScript` in Nuxeo Studio, you should call `javascript.myScript`.

-##### Practice - Executing Business Logic
+### Practice - Executing Business Logic

+**Automation Script Definition**

 1. Download <a href="{{file name='addToCollection.js'}}" download>addToCollection.js</a> or open in another tab to copy the code.

-2. In Nuxeo Studio, create a new automation script, `addToCollection` where you can paste the code.
+2. In Nuxeo Studio, create a new automation script called `addToCollection`  and paste the code from the file addToCollection.js.

-*COMPLETE THE AUTOMATION SCRIPT:*

 3. Check if the `collectionName` context variable is set, otherwise set it.